jhauf/IglooGarageSale/README.md

 In addition to the webpack entry file, there will be one script involved in this project:

-`igloo.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`game.js`: this script will handle the logic for creating and updating the necessary `Canvas` elements and rendering them to the DOM.

 ### Implementation Timeline

 **Day 1**: Setup Node modules, webpack.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and start on the script above.
-Learn the basics of `Easel.js`.

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-Build out the `Player` object to connect to the `Board` object.
+Build out the `Avatar` object to connect to the `Game` object.

 **Day 3**: Create the logic for the backend.
 Build out functions for dropping the different objects at different speeds and check for misses.
 Goals for the day:

-**Day 4**: Create the controls so the user can interact with the game (strt, stop, reset and pause music).
+**Day 4**: Create the controls so the user can interact with the game (start, stop, reset and pause music).
 Style the frontend, making it polished and professional.